 The MMR system is one of the many evolutionarily conserved pathways involved in the repair and maintenance of DNA.
 Specifically, MMR recognizes mismatched bases and insertion/deletion (indel) loops in newly synthesized DNA, for example during DNA replication or recombination.
 It acts in a strand-specific manner, triggering the degradation of the error-containing region in the daughter strand, allowing the cell to ”try again” by resynthesizing the degraded DNA.

 In humans, the protein MSH2 pairs with MSH6 to form the primary error-recognition complex of the MMR system.
 Similarly, MLH1 partners with PMS2 to create an endonuclease complex.
 Once an error is identified, the MLH1-PMS2 complex is recruited and activated by the MSH2-MSH6 complex, with additional assistance from cofactors such as PCNA and RFC.
 Upon activation, MLH1-PMS2 introduces multiple nicks on the 5’ side of the error in the daughter strand.
 Exo1 is then recruited to these nicks, where it degrades the strand in the direction of the error.
 Subsequently, DNA polymerase δ or ε resynthesizes the excised segment, and the repair process is completed by DNA ligase I, which seals the strand.

+Why does interest focus on the mlh and msh homologs?
+What about POLD / LIGI/ POLE/EXO1 defficiencies?

 The MMR system involves numerous other proteins, including alternative heterodimer combinations (Figure 1).
 While these heterodimers are less well-characterized, they are generally less active and exhibit overlapping functionality with the primary complexes described above, making them largely redundant.